 The Health Department is waiving the cost-sharing and co-pays for medically necessary screening and testing for COVID-19 (Coronavirus).
 If it is determined that you are sick enough to need evaluation in the clinic, you must wear a mask upon entry and identify yourself as needing to be tested for possible Coronavirus.
 You will be evaluated by the clinic to see if you are able to get testing approved through the County Department of Health.
 Most people do not meet the criteria for testing and will be sent home to recover with over the counter remedies.

 How much does it cost?

 For newly enrolled and existing CCHC patients, testing is almost always available at no cost.
 For uninsured patients or patients on Medi-Cal, testing is also available at no cost even if you are not an established CCHC patient and are visiting us for the first time for testing only.
-For patients who are enrolled in a commercial insurance program, in most instances, your insurer is required to cover the cost of testing; your copayment may apply.
-For a very small number of patients whose insurance will not cover the cost of testing, you may be eligible for our discounted fees.
-Our fees range from approximately $90.00 to $160.00 depending on your ability to pay.
+For patients who are enrolled in a commercial or private insurance program, in most instances, your insurer is required to cover the cost of testing; your co-payment may apply.
+For a very small number of patients who are asymptomatic and whose commercial or private insurance will not cover the cost of testing, you may be eligible for our discounted fees.
+In these limited cases, our fees range from approximately $90.00 to $160.00 depending on ability to pay.

 What is the Health Department?